 - How you plan to pay it back or otherwise compensate investors

-This section is designed both to help you estimate your needs and to help you persuade investors and lenders to support you.
-To make this section more persuasive, you may choose to supplement it with visual aids or a video dramatizing your vision of your company and your funding request.
+This section is designed both to help you estimate your needs and to help you persuade investors and lenders to support your business plan.

 Your business plan outlines your company’s roadmap to success.
 Your plan’s executive summary provides a brief overview of your plan.
 The remaining sections of your plan detail who your company is, what you sell, how your business is organized, how you plan to compete, your marketing and sales strategy, your financial projections and your funding needs.
 Taking the time to write your business plan will improve your ability to attract funding and increase your company’s odds of financial success.

 The best business plans are living, breathing documents that grow and along with your business.
 They are not a document you write and never look at again.
-Keep it handy so you can easily measure your success or change course before its too late.
+Keep it handy so you can easily measure your success, and adjust it as your business goals change.